Augustus Abbott: Military career

-In 1819, aged 15, Abbott sailed for India, as second lieutenant, and by 1835 had been made captain.
+In 1819, aged 15, Abbott sailed for British India, as second lieutenant, and by 1835 had been made captain.
 He then served with distinction in the First Anglo-Afghan War from 1838 to 1842, where he played an important part in the siege of Jalalabad.

-Abbott was promoted to major in 1845, and then major-general in 1859; but earlier that year he had already been forced to return home due to poor health.
+Abbott was promoted to major in 1845 and took part in the capture of Peshawar during the closing of the Second Anglo-Sikh War in 1849.
+During the Rebellion of 1857, he was in Lahore at that time and managed to keep peace in the city.
+After the rebellion, he was posted in Rawalpindi.
+He was then promoted to major-general in 1859 but earlier that year he had already been forced to return home due to poor health.
 He died in Cheltenham in 1867.

 Family

 Abbott had the following notable siblings: